-Deloitte’s tax specialists in Ireland have analysed Budget 2018 and are pleased to provide our perspective on what it will mean for you, your family and your business in the future.
+Deloitte Ireland’s tax experts have analysed Budget 2019 and are pleased to provide our perspective on what it will mean for you, your family and your business in the future.

-As Ireland’s economy remains buoyant with year-on-year growth, the context and environment of recent budgets is similar for Budget 2019 where the Government is operating against a backdrop of strong and increasingly balanced domestic economic growth, together with continued improvement in employment rates.
+As Ireland’s economy remains buoyant with year-on-year growth, the context and environment of recent budgets is similar for Budget 2019 where the Government is operating against a backdrop of strong and increasingly balanced domestic economic growth, together with continued improvement in employment rates and record tax receipts.

-However, despite positive economic indicators are welcomed but there is an awareness to the many challenges the island of Ireland will be facing over the short to medium term and so the Government have continued to assert prudence on many policy decisions.
+However, similar to previous years, the positive economic indicators are welcomed but there is an awareness to the many challenges the island of Ireland will be facing over the short to medium term and so the Government have continued to assert prudence on many policy decisions.
 In June 2018, we learned via the Summer Economic Statement that the Government wanted to move away from using the term fiscal space which was a real acknowledgement of the breadth of challenges and competing demands on our economy which is a familiar position the economy has been facing in recent years.
-In a domestic context, this ranges from the undersupply of housing and residential accommodation and continued demand for public services, to the difficulties inherent with securing support from a minority government.
+In a domestic context, this ranges from the continued undersupply of housing and residential accommodation and increasing demand for public services, to the difficulties inherent with securing support from a minority government.
 Any budgetary decisions must also be considered in light of international uncertainty surrounding Brexit, EU developments and the impact of US tax reform and escalating trade disputes that have evolved considerably throughout 2018.

 Notwithstanding these challenges, Budget 2019 along with ‘Ireland 2040’ has significantly increased expenditure across a range of sectors, including capital expenditure.
-Additional investment measures announced for residential accommodation, transport, improved health services and continued investment in education are particularly welcome.
-These measures are important steps to address the needs of a growing economy, where there is a critical need to address these areas and build capacity for the future.
+Additional investment measures announced for residential accommodation, transport, climate, agriculture, rural Ireland, improved health services and continued investment in education are particularly welcome.
+These measures are important steps to address the needs of a growing economy, where there is a critical and urgent need to address these areas and build capacity now and for the future.

 A range of welcome measures to help support business, in particular the agri-food sector, and insulate the economy from a Brexit perspective were also announced.
 It is crucial that these measures will Brexit proof our economy and withstand the many challenges that will arise from the UK leaving the EU next March.
 As a continuation from the Brexit SME loan scheme, the future growth loan scheme and additional supports announced should assist Irish exporters in dealing with future Brexit shocks, and provide them with greater supports to develop new markets.

-We hope you will find Deloitte’s commentary on Budget 2018 to be useful and look forward to bringing you further insights on the Finance Bill when it is released.
+We hope you will find Deloitte’s commentary and analysis on Budget 2019 to be useful and look forward to bringing you further insights on the Finance Bill when it is released on 18 October 2018.
 We invite you to view our articles and some analytics about the Government’s financial position, and also to try our Tax Calculator to work out what personal tax implications this year’s Budget will have for you and your family.

 If you have any questions on what the Budget means for you or your business, please do not hesitate to speak with your usual Deloitte tax adviser or any member of the Deloitte tax team.